freqtrade/freqtrade/docs/exchanges.md

 * [binance.com](https://www.binance.com/) - International users.
 Use exchange id: `binance`.
 * [binance.us](https://www.binance.us/) - US based users.
 Use exchange id: `binanceus`.

-## Huobi

-!!!
-Tip "Stoploss on Exchange"
-    Huobi supports `stoploss_on_exchange` and uses `stop-limit` orders.
-It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange.

 ## Kraken

 !!!
 Tip "Stoploss on Exchange"